0cjs/hwdev/README.md

     renders PDF and Gerber versions of these to a `render/` dir at the same level as the directory containing the sch/pcb files.
 Run `bin/render -h` for more details.
+  - `bin/ghdl-url`: Given a path to a file in a repo, return the fully resolved (i.e., not HTTP 302 redirects) GitHub download URL for it.
+    (See the header comments in the file for more detail.)
 - `kicad-version`: The version of KiCad used in the commit.
 - `kicad-lib`: Contains the `0cjs-hwdev` KiCad symbol library, mainly vintage parts.